 - Ask for feedback – one of the most rewarding actions you can take for your career and for your project is to ask for feedback.
 Ask the following three questions to your boss, peers and project staff: What should I continue doing?
 What should I start doing?
 And: What should I stop doing?

-A lot of leaders and project managers have found Susanne Madsen’s book extremely useful.
+If you are a project leader or a project manager you’ll find Susanne Madsen’s book extremely useful.
 It’s called The Power of Project Leadership: 7 keys to help you transform from project manager to project leader.

 One reviewer bought a copy for his entire department.